 BAS studies the environment and wellbeing of older people, and the care environments.
 They are the link between technology and the end-user.

 Robots need A.I..
 Our AI Lab focusses on nature inspired Machine Learning for complex problem solving.

 Main topics include multi-agent systems, reinforcement learning, natural language and the evolution of language and more.

 Exercise and the brain in health and disease: the added-value of Human Robotics.

-The effectiveness of robotic assistance for neurological rehabilitation and rehabilitation psychology
+RERE investigates the effectiveness of robotic assistance for neurological rehabilitation and the impact on rehabilitation psychology.

 The EU H2020 Spexor project: Preventing low-back pain with a novel and effective spinal exoskeleton

 The ERC Starting Grant of prof. Bram Vanderborght